setareh-soltanieh/Bitcoin-Price-Prediction/README.md

 Here we use RNN, LSTM, GRU networks.
 In the training part, the chosen time series contains 24 consecutive prices.
 We aim to predict Bitcoin price in the next week in the testing part.

+In order to find the best data transformation method, we apply 3 different data transformations on our dataset.